DarkStarStrix/QSolvers/Writerside/topics/starter-topic.md

     Attributes
     ----------
     num_nodes : int
-        the number of nodes in the graph graph : dict
-        a dictionary representing the graph where each key is a node and its corresponding value is a dictionary of connected nodes with their weights
+        the number of nodes in the graph     : dict a dictionary representing the graph where each key is a node and its corresponding value is a dictionary of connected nodes with their weights

     Methods